zencart/documentation/content/dev/code/data_validation.md

 }
 ```

-The possible validations for each id are shown in the PHP documentation on [filters](https://www.php.net/manual/en/filter.filters.validate.php).
+The list of `id` values and possible options for each are shown in the PHP documentation on [filters](https://www.php.net/manual/en/filter.filters.validate.php).

 ### Adding validation to a custom config